Social Media and Patron Content

 • Information on library programs and events

-• Current library policies, practices, and new developments in these
+• Current library policies, practices, and new developments

 • News about the library’s collections and acquisitions